marstr/envelopes/README.md

 ### states

-A [State](https://pkg.go.dev/github.com/marstr/envelopes?tab=doc#State) combines all your account balances with a root budget.
-This reinforces the way the fundamental abstraction that is alluded to in the [#accounts](#accounts) and [#balances](#balances) section above.
-A state allows you to combine the "where" and the "for what" of you money.
-The idea here is that you may want to have more control than "all of my stocks are being saved for a down payment", "the money in this savings account is my emergency budget."
+A [`State`](https://pkg.go.dev/github.com/marstr/envelopes?tab=doc#State) combines all your account balances with a root budget.
+This reinforces the way the fundamental abstraction that is alluded to in the [#accounts](#accounts) and [#balances](#balances) sections above.
+A state allows you to separate the "where" and the "for what" of you money.
+The idea here is that you may want to have more control than "all of my stocks are being saved for a down payment", or "the money in this savings account is my emergency budget."

 ### transactions

-A [Transaction](https://pkg.go.dev/github.com/marstr/envelopes?tab=doc#Transaction) captures metadata around a change in the current `State`.
+A [`Transaction`](https://pkg.go.dev/github.com/marstr/envelopes?tab=doc#Transaction) captures metadata around a change in the current `State`.
 It could be associated with a financial institution, or it may just capture funds that are transferred between two budgets.
 This library was inspired by [Git](https://git-scm.com), and borrows a lot its architecture and ideas.
-One of the most notable consequences of that, is that instead of directly using the amount of a transaction as a delta, instead a transaction points to the `State` that your accounts and budget are in immediately after the transaction was completed.
-If you're familiar with Git's object model, this is the same behavior Git uses commit.
+One of the most notable consequences is that instead of directly using the amount of a transaction as a delta, instead a transaction points to the `State` that your accounts and budget are in immediately after the transaction was completed.
+If you're familiar with Git's object model, this is the same behavior Git uses when creating a commit.

 ### immutability